rangle/ngCourse2/handout/11-migrate.md

 Completely converting an application from Angular 1 to Angular 2 is technically possible, but really only suitable for the smallest applications.
-Even small applications can be tricky to totally convert if they're not well formatted
+Even small applications can be tricky to totally convert if they're not well structured

 ### ng-forward (Angular 1.x Using 2 Style)